 Electromyography (EMG) and nerve conduction studies.
 Electromyography measures the tiny electrical discharges produced in muscles.
 A thin-needle electrode is inserted into the muscles to be studied.
 An instrument records the electrical activity in your muscle at rest and as you contract the muscle.

 - Imaging.
-Your doctor might recommend an MRI or CT scan to see images of your brain and spinal cord.
+Your doctor might recommend an Magnetic resonance imaging (MRI) or computed tomography (CT) scan to see images of your brain and spinal cord.
 These tests can help exclude spinal disorders, such as the degenerative spine condition spondylosis or narrowing of your spinal column that puts pressure on your nerves (spinal stenosis).

 - Muscle biopsy.
 A muscle biopsy might be done to help your doctor look for evidence of another condition that could be causing the weakness.